ABOUT THE CONDITION

 How long will I be off work?

-Most people will be able to go home within two hours of the operation and return to work the next day.
+You should be able to return to work the next day.
 You should leave a dressing on the wound if you work in a dusty or dirty environment.

-You will need to have the stitches removed from the wound 5 to 7 days after the operation.
+Your surgeon will let you know if the stitches will dissolve or need to be removed.
+Stitches that need removal will normally need to be taken out between 5 to 7 days after the operation.
 The surgeon will let you know whether you will have your stitches removed at your GP’s surgery or at the hospital.

 The surgeon may send the skin lesion to the pathology department for further examination, to find out whether the lesion is benign or malignant.
-It takes up to two weeks to get the report.
-Your surgeon will write to you once the result is available and advise whether any future follow up appointments will be required.
+It takes a few weeks to get the report.
+Your surgeon will write to you once the result is available and advise you if you need any future follow-up appointments.

 Disclaimer: This publication is designed for the information of patients.
 Whilst every effort has been made to ensure accuracy, the information contained may not be comprehensive and patients should not act upon it without seeking professional advice.